serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Using the `external` Provider

-A much more elegant solution was suggested by one of my colleagues.
+A much more elegant solution was suggested by my colleague [Chongyang Shi](https://scy.email).
 Terraform offers the [`external` provider](https://registry.terraform.io/providers/hashicorp/external/latest/docs) which provides a way to interface between Terraform and external programs.
 You can use the `external` data source to run arbitrary code that will also be executed during a plan.
 The following example is given by Terraform in the [docs](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/data_source):

 ```
 data "external" "example" {